 Care Coordination

-CareSource PASSE wants you to get the care you need.
-You are at the center of all decisions.
-We make sure that all parts of your care are coordinated by a person-centered care team and led by a care coordinator.
+We want you to get the care you need.
+We make sure that all parts of your care are coordinated by a person-centered team and led by a care coordinator.
+Learn more about care coordination in your Navigate member handbook

 Care Coordinator

-Your care coordinator is your main point of contact for all of your health and related support needs.
-They are highly trained to guide you through the person-centered planning process.
+Your care coordinator is your main point of contact for all of your health and support needs.
+They will lead you through the person-centered planning process.
 Your care coordinator may be someone you already know and work with in your community.
-If you don’t already know them, they will make sure they get to know you, your providers and anyone else involved with your care.
-You will connect at least once a month with your care coordinator.
+If you do not know them, they will make sure they get to know you, your providers, and others who are involved in your care.
+You will connect at least once a month with them.
 You can meet more often if you would like.
-You can always call your care coordinator if you need anything.

 Home and Community-Based Services

 Home and community-based services help you stay at home and in your community instead of going to a nursing home, hospital, intermediate care facility (ICF), or residential treatment facility.
-Your care coordinator can help you get and coordinate any home and community based services you need.
-If you have questions, please talk with your care coordinator or call Member Services.
+Your care coordinator can help you get and coordinate any of the services you need.

 Member Services: 1-833-230-2005 (TDD/TTY: 711) Monday through Friday, 8 a.m. – 5 p.m.
 CT